What Happens If You Miss a Mortgage Payment?

 Bottom Line

 To maintain your mortgage in good standing, you must make your mortgage payments on time.
 However, if you are unable to make a payment and are afraid you will miss the payment, you should contact your lender at the earliest and discuss your options.
-If you keep failing to make payments, there can be serious consequences, and you may also end up losing your home.
+Missed mortgage payments can have serious consequences, and you may also end up losing your home.
 Additionally, your credit score can be majorly impacted, and you could spend years rebuilding your credit.

 The calculators and content on this page are provided for general information purposes only.
 WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.